 "The legal and citizen immigration status requirements do not affect the eligibility to receive these benefits," Garcia said.

-That disability insurance provides short-term assistance.
+Disability insurance provides short-term assistance.
 Most Californians are covered if they file a disability claim and medical documentation that they became ill with coronavirus or have symptoms.

-The claim must present evidence of the onset of the medical condition and of the possible duration, as well as doctor, hospital, or health agent information.
+The claim must present evidence of the onset of the medical condition and of the possible duration, as well as doctor, hospital or health-agent information.

 Unemployment claims are only being accepted online, by phone or by mail, as assistance centers have closed to prevent the spread of the coronavirus.
 You can submit your claim on the website www.edd.ca.gov and click on the claims section or call EDD at 800-300-5616 to apply by phone.